execuc/u2if/firmware/README.md

 ## Get pico-sdk submodule
 In u2if directory:
- - git submodule update --init   # Bring in pico-sdk submodule
+ - git submodule update --init --recursive

 ## Build firmware
 In u2if/firmware/source directory: